asmalizaa/pythoncustomized/Chapter1.md

 It is important to note that the number and format of words and rules in the lexicon, syntax, and semantics can vary from one programming language to another.
 It depends on several technical aspects of these languages, such as being a language statically or dynamically typed.

-## Understand python's logic and structure
+## 1.2 Understand Python's logic and structure

 Reference: (https://www.programmingonlinehelp.com/understand-pythons-logic-and-structure/)